 Section 5606 introduces penalties for intentional violations of these provisions.
-Health care providers or facilities that intentionally violate the established guidelines may be liable for damages of $1,000 or actual damages, whichever is greater, along with reasonable attorney fees.
-Furthermore, individuals who falsify or manipulate a patient's designation of patient advocate or advance health care directive without consent face higher penalties, including damages of $2,500 or actual damages, plus attorney fees.
-The enactment of this bill is contingent upon the passage of related legislation in the 103rd Legislature.
+Health care providers or facilities that intentionally violate the new regulations may be liable for damages of $1,000 or actual damages, whichever is greater, along with reasonable attorney fees.
+Furthermore, individuals who falsify or conceal a patient's designation of a patient advocate or who fraudulently induce changes to advance health care directives may face liability for damages of $2,500 or actual damages, plus attorney fees.
+The enactment of this bill is contingent upon the passage of related legislation.

 Statutes affected: